Thursday, May 04, 2017

 ON PLACES TO EAT ICE CREAM

 "At the table you may eat it, whether in the dining room or in the kitchen, for the tablecloth may be washed this Tuesday, or sooner; and the tabletop may be wiped clean as needed.
 Similarly, you may eat the ice cream outside, for if it spills upon the ground there will be no harm done.
-You will get no replacement ice cream for you were careless; although in your father's mercy he may replace a small portion or even the full amount, for all fathers were children once and remember the lament of lost ice cream; but presume not upon the father mercy as he may want to be sure you have learned your lesson.
+You will get no replacement ice cream for you were careless; although in your father's mercy he may replace a small portion or even the full amount, for all fathers were children once and sang the lament of lost ice cream; but do not presume upon the mercy of your father, as he may want to be sure you have learned your lesson.

 CONCERNING ADD-ONS AND SAUCES